canonical/charmed-etcd-operator/docs/how-to/disaster-recovery.md

 This will:
 - stop the cluster
 - keep existing data
-- re-initialize the cluster members
+- re-initialise the cluster members
 - form a new cluster with the remaining, functional units and the existing data

 ```{caution}